 Furthermore, the solid case back, on top of the sapphire caseback, adds barely anything to the very thin timepiece, which measures 39 mm in diameter by only 9.24 mm thick, assuring the wearer the comfort and elegance that the Calatrava is known for.
 The perfectly integrated dust cover was designed and conceived in-house.

 There is a small lip, that is barely noticeable, which allows the owner to open the hinge should they want to look at or show off the beautifully finished self-winding manufacture caliber 324 SC movement.
 It features a four-arm Gyromax® balance with a Spiromax® balance spring made of Silinvar® and it beats at a frequency of 28,800 vph (4 Hz).
 It is accurate to the rate specified by the Patek Philippe Seal, which is -3 to +2 seconds per day.

-The classic Calatrava case features a concave bezel, slightly curved lugs and fluted case sides create a very sleek silhouette.
+The classic Calatrava case features a concave bezel, slightly curved lugs, and fluted case sides to create a very sleek silhouette.
 The case is manually polished to a mirror sheen.
-This is a Patek Philippe, and so not detail is left untouched.
-The cream-colored lacquer dial, for example, is not a typical lacquer dial, instead it consists of twelve layers.
+This is a Patek Philippe, so no detail is left untouched.
+The cream-colored lacquer dial, for example, is not a typical lacquer dial, instead, it consists of twelve layers.

 Newly designed trapezoidal hour markers in gold are applied by hand, along with dainty golden dots which form the minute circle.
 The aperture date is displayed at 3’oclock inside a polished gold frame.
 Two pointed and faceted Dauphine hands in gold indicate the hours and minutes along with the counterbalanced sweeping seconds hand which is in gold as well.
 The dial is protected by a slightly cambered sapphire crystal.